 People in your social or professional network perhaps know one or two of your preferred influencers.
 So, get introduced to your influencers.
 During the early conversations, focus on learning more about the influencers’ interests and how you can help out.

 The process of creating awareness, connecting with the influencers, and keeping them engaged takes time.
 If you are looking for influencers to become more than just content shares, focus on a few influencers at a time.

 There is a way of speeding up the process of connecting with new influencers and engaging them – pay them.
 Remember, most influencers are looking for advertisers, clients, and paid writing opportunities.

-Depending on your marketing budget, you can consider paying a few influencers to move the dial with your prospects and customers.
+Depending on your digital marketing budget, you can consider paying a few influencers to move the dial with your prospects and customers.
 You can also give them free use of your products and services as this will help them discover why they should advocate for your brand.